jackfrancisdalton/ReactNotificationBar/README.md

 | **customComponent** | *Component* | A custom React component to be injected as the notifications DOM |
 | **survivaTime** | *Number* | The time(milliseconds) before the notification is removed (will remain indefinitely if null) |

+ console.log(this.props.parentRef)
+    console.log(this.props.destoryThis)
+    console.log(this.props.notificationKey)

+In order to increase flexability of custom components, 3 properties are automatically appended to your injected custom component:
+* `parentRef` : The `this` value from `React Notification Handler` exposing all props/state/functions
+* `destory` : A function that takes no arguments and destroys the specific notification when called.
+* `notificationKey` : The key assigned to your custom notification

 ### removeByKey
+Animates out and then destroys the notification based on the key supplied.

 Function arguments: `removeByKey(targetKey)`

-Animaites out and destroys the notification based on the key supplied.

 ### removeByIndex
+Animates out and then destroys the notification based on the index in the notification stack.

 Function arguments: `removeByIndex(targetIdx)`

-Animaites out and destroys the notification based on the index in the notification stack.

 ### removeFromEnd
+Animates out and then destroys the notification at the end of the stack.

 Function arguments: `removeFromEnd()`

-Animaites out and destroys the notification at the end of the notification stack.

 ### removeFromFront
+Animates out and then destroys the notification at the start of the stack.

 Function arguments: `removeFromFront()`

-Animaites out and destroys the notification at the front of the notification stack.

 ### getNotifications
+Returns a copy of the current notification stack.

 Function arguments: `getNotifications()`

-Returns a copy of the current notification stack.

 ## Implemntation